 Clifford D (2012) Voluntary sector organisations working at the neighbourhood level in England: patterns by local area deprivation.
 Environment and Planning A 44(5):1148-1164.

-Clifford D (2017) Charitable Organisations, the Great Recession and the Age of Austerity: Longitudinal Evidence for England and Wales.
-Journal of Social Policy 46(1):1-30.

 Clifford D, Geyne-Rahme F and Mohan J (2013) Variations between Organisations and Localities in Government Funding of Third-Sector Activity: Evidence from the National Survey of Third-Sector Organisations in England.
 Urban Studies 50(5):959-976.

+Dagdeviren H, Donoghue M and Wearmouth A (2019) When rhetoric does not translate to reality: Hardship, empowerment and the third sector in austerity localism.
+The Sociological Review 67(1): 143-160.

 Deakin N (2001) Public Policy, Social Policy and Voluntary Organisations.
 In: Harris M and Rochester C (eds) Voluntary Organisations and Social Policy in Britain.
 Basingstoke: Palgrave, pp.21-36.